 Once appointed, the Personal Representative takes control of and manages the assets of the Estate.
 The Personal Representative is responsible to address the debts of the estate and the payment of taxes before distributing assets to the beneficiaries.
 The law gives some debts priority over others so not all bills should be paid right away or in random order.

 Administrative costs, which include such things as funeral/burial expenses and legal fees and costs are given first preference.
 Other claims may also have priority.

-If you will be serving as a personal representative, I will advise you of which debts should be paid first and the order in which to pay remaining debts.
-In this regard, we help you work through the debts of the estate to be sure that debts are paid are paid in the proper order and that you as the personal representative are protected against creditors who have perfected their claims against the estate.
+If you will be serving as a personal representative, I will advise you on which debts should be paid first and the order in which to pay the remaining debts.
+In this regard, we help you work through the debts of the estate to be sure that debts are paid in the proper order and that you as the personal representative are protected against creditors who have perfected their claims against the estate.
 We also work with accountants who can assist you in the preparation and payment of the decedent’s last income tax return, as well as any necessary U.S. and Massachusetts estate and income tax filings and returns.

 Am I Responsible for Paying Debts if there are Not Sufficient Assets in the Estate?

 No. As a personal representative, you are not responsible for using your own money to pay creditors, even if the decedent was a family member (such as your mother or father).